Date of Degree

 Copyright 2009 Elizabeth Anne Kosmacek

 Kosmacek, Elizabeth Anne.
-"Live cell imaging technology development for cancer research." dissertation, University of Iowa, 2009.
+"Live cell imaging technology development for cancer research."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2009.